-Candidacy for the Degree - To be eligible for formal admission to candidacy for the degree of Doctor of Education, the student shall have earned at least 50 per cent of his academic program with a 4.00 (B) or better grade average, shall have passed satisfactorily the written and oral comprehensive examinations, shall have presented an approved outline for the research study, and shall have successfully completed all other classification requirements.
+Candidacy for the Degree-To be eligible for formal admission to candidacy for the degree of Doctor of Education or Doctor of Philosophy, the student shall have earned at least 36 hours beyond the Master's degree with a 4.00 (B) or better grade average, shall have passed satisfactorily the written and oral comprehensive examinations, shall have presented an approved outline for the research study, and shall have successfully completed all other classification requirements.
 No student will be graduated at the end of the quarter in which he is admitted to candidacy.

-Time and Residence Requirements - The maximum time limit for earning the doctor's degree is eight calendar years.
+Time and Residence Requirements-The maximum time limit for earning the doctor's degree is eight calendar years.
 In the event of a manifest hardship delay which exceeds the time limit, the candidate may petition the Graduate Council for an extension which may be granted under such provisions as determined by the Graduate Council.